 - Great wicking.
 Their underwear is made of a recycled polyester and spandex blend which is a great synthetic for wicking away moisture, especially sweat.
 As you actively move around, even in the cold, your body will start to sweat, but their underwear has you covered.
 They’ll quickly wick and dry away the sweat so you’ll never be covered in damp or wet clothing.

 - Comfortability.
 With the spandex blend, you can easily move your arms and legs without feeling any restriction.
 The superior breathability provides your body with enough air so that you won’t feel like you’re trapped in a bunch of clothing.
 The Capilene line of bottoms also have an elastic waistband which make it comfortable for anyone to wear.

 - Warmth and odor control.
 The fabric has an open-grid pattern that presses next to the skin to provide maximum warmth.
 Each piece of underwear is also made with HeiQ Fresh and Polygiene to control and eliminate odor.

-Smartwool is based in Steamboat Springs Colorado.
+Smartwool is based in Steamboat Springs, Colorado.
 The company has been in business for over 25 years, and as the name suggests, they specialize in wool clothing and accessories.
 While they are probably most famous for their socks, you can find everything from wool tops, bottoms, jackets, and more.
-Their lines of wool thermal underwear are excellent and — as the name implies — lean heavily on wool as the base fabric.
+Smartwool’s lines of wool thermal underwear are excellent and — as the name implies — lean heavily on wool as the base fabric.
 Let’s talk about the 150 Base Layer line.